mtnygard/utree/readme.md

 Ranking and Weighting
 ---------------------

-You can add explicit ranking within a group by adding a number inside of square brackets.
-These ranks then get computed through a super-sophisticated algorithm to find out the relative weight of each quality scenario.
+You can add explicit ranking within a group of quality attributes by adding a number inside of square brackets.
+These ranks eventually get turned into relative weights for each quality attribute.

 Example: